garethr/garethr-docker/README.md

 By default this sets up the docker hosted repository if necessary for your OS and installs the docker package and on Ubuntu, any required Kernel extensions.

-If you don't want this module to mess about with your Kernel then you can disabl this feature like so.
+If you don't want this module to mess about with your Kernel then you can disable this feature like so.
 It is only enabled (and supported) by default on Ubuntu:

 ```puppet